aws/aws-toolkit-vscode/README.md

 To use this AWS Toolkit, you will first need an AWS account, a user within that account, and an access key for that user.
 To use the AWS Toolkit to do AWS serverless application development and to run/debug AWS Lambda functions locally, you will also need to install the AWS CLI, Docker, and the AWS SAM CLI.
-The preceding link covers setting up all of these prerequisites.
+The installation guide covers setting up all of these prerequisites.

 ### EAP Builds